alfonsof/azure-python-examples/README.md

 * [azureblobstoragedelete](/azureblobstoragedelete) - Azure Blob Storage Delete: Example of how to handle Azure Blob Storage and delete a Blob Storage container in an Azure storage account.

+* [azureblobstoragelist](/azureblobstoragelist) - Azure Blob Storage List: Example of how to handle Azure Blob Storage and list the blobs in a Blob Storage container in an Azure storage account.

 For instructions on running the code, please consult the README in each folder.

 ## License